A Taste of the Land: Your Guide to Local Farm Shares (CSAs)

 Cost: $36-$48

-Produce: carrots, peppers, microgreens, herbs, spinach, tomatoes, summer squash, onions, eggplantfrost kissed spinach, butternut squash, onions, garlic, kale, radishes, carrots, flowers, eggs
+Produce: Carrots, peppers, microgreens, herbs, spinach, tomatoes, summer squash, onions, eggplantfrost kissed spinach, butternut squash, onions, garlic, kale, radishes, carrots, flowers, eggs

 Time of Year: Year round